AndyMasc/Lumen/README.md

 # Lumen

 Lumen is a sleek validation platform for startup founders, product teams, and innovators.
-It helps you evaluate ideas before heavy investment—so you can build with confidence, not guesswork.
+It helps you evaluate ideas before heavy investment so you can build with confidence, not guesswork.
+The project follows best practise and has a "clean and pragmatic design".

 ##  What is Lumen?

 Lumen simplifies the chaotic early stages of product validation.
-It highlights ideas that have real traction and which need iteration.
+It highlights ideas that have real traction and which need iteration for busy, budding entrepenuers.

 ##  Features